14harshjaiswal/14harshjaiswal/README.md

 I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.

 - 🔭 I’m currently a CS student at Lovely Professional University.
-- 📚 I’m currently learning  backend web development using NodeJS, ExpressJS and MongoDB ans side-by-side I am also learning DSA.
+- 📚 I’m currently learning  backend web development using NodeJS, React and SQL Server ans side-by-side I am also learning DSA.
 - 👯 I’m looking for a software development internship.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/harsh-jaiswal-141040196/) [Gmail](mailto:harshjaiswal960@gmail.com)